 What about field trip days?
 What is the schedule then?

 NBTB students in the Year 1 program will go on a daylong field trip to San Francisco on Wednesday during camp week.
-Year 2 students will go on field trips to San Francisco and to Silicon Valley on Tuesday and Thursday (note: the date of the Tuesday Y2 field trip in 2017 may be subject to change due to the July 4 holiday).
+Year 2 students will go on field trips to San Francisco and to Silicon Valley on Tuesday and Thursday (note: the date of the Tuesday Y2 field trip in 2018 may be subject to change due to the July 4 holiday).
 On field trip days only, you may be required to be at camp by 7:30 a.m. in order to take CalTrain or other public transportation to your field trip destination.
 Commuters have the option of joining their teams in San Francisco but must make these arrangements with us 24 hours in advance by talking with their team leader and/or notifying the program office.
 Most field trips will be returning by 5 p.m.
-Specific departure and return times for your field trip day will depend on the field trip destinations that your group picks during your planning session after camp kicks off on Sunday, July 2.
+Specific departure and return times for your field trip day will depend on the field trip destinations that your group picks during your planning session after our first Sunday camp kickoff.

 Okay, I’d like to stay into the evening.
 What extra activities will be offered?